Afshan08/Afshan08/README.md

 ---

 ## Goals
+My goal is to work on building more impactful solutions that **leverage AI to help humans use their time effectively on things that truly matter—things far beyond what AI could ever do.**

 - Advance my frontend design skills to complement my backend expertise
 - Continue building AI-powered applications that solve real problems
 - Contribute to more open-source projects and collaborate with the developer community